ECP-CANDLE/Supervisor/workflows/cp-leaveout/README-chained.md

 `run_chained.py` performs this individual job submission for each stage by:

-1. Ading environment variables such as PROCS and WALLTIME to the environment
+1. Exporting environment variables such as PROCS and WALLTIME to an environment
-2. Running the submission script (e.g. test-1.sh) with this new environment
+2. Running the submission script (e.g. `test-1.sh`) with this new environment

 ### Arguments

-`run_chained.py` takes 3 arguments:
+`run_chained.py` takes 5 arguments, 4 of which are optional:

 ```
-usage: run_chained.py [-h] [--stages STAGES] --config CONFIG [--dry_run]
+usage: run_chained.py [-h] --config CONFIG [--stages STAGES] [--dry_run]
+                      [--first_stage FIRST_STAGE]
+                      [--first_stage_parent_directory FIRST_STAGE_PARENT_DIRECTORY]
 ```

 * --config - the path of the workflow configuration file
 * --stages - the number of stages to run.
 This will override the value specified in the configuration file
 * --dry_run - executes the workflow, displaying the configuration for each stage, but does **not** submit any jobs
+* --first_stage - the stage at which to start the workflow.
+The stage count starts with *1* and a `first_stage` of *1* corresponds to the initial parentless stage.
+This will override the value specified in the configuration file
+* --first_stage_parent_directory - the file system location of the first stage's parent stage, when `first_stage` is greater than 1.
+This will override the value specified in the configuration file

 Of these only `--config` is required.

+The `first_stage` argument can be used to continue a previously run job chaining workflow.
+For example, if the previous workflow ran stages 1 and 2.
+Then a `first_stage` argument of 3 and a `first_stage_parent_directory` argument that points to the experiment directory of the previously run stage 2 will continue the previous workflow starting at stage 3.

 `run_chained.py` should be run from within the test-chained directory.